Rahmankhattak711/puzzle_game/README.md

 ## 🚀 Getting Started

 You don’t need any special setup.
-Just clone the repository and open the game in your browser.
+Just clone the repository and open in code editor install the live_server extension.

 ### 📥 Clone the Repository